 4 And Saul assembled the people and numbered them in Telaim, two hundred thousand footmen and ten thousand men of Judah.
 5 And Saul came to a city of Amalek and laid wait in the valley.
 6 And Saul said to the Kenites, "Go, depart, withdraw yourselves from among the Amalekites, lest I destroy you with them, for you showed kindness to all the children of Israel when they came up from Egypt."
 So the Kenites departed from among the Amalekites.
 7 And Saul smote the Amalekites from Havilah, as far as Shur, that is over against Egypt.
 8 And he took Agag the king of the Amalekites alive and utterly destroyed all the people with the edge of the sword.
 9 But Saul and the people spared Agag and the best of the sheep, of the oxen, of the fattened calves, the lambs, and all that was good, and would not utterly destroy them.
 But everything that was vile and refuse, that they utterly destroyed.

 10 Then the word of the LORD came to Samuel, saying, 11 "I repent that I have set up Saul to be king, for he has turned back from following me and has not performed my commandments."
 And it grieved Samuel and he cried to the LORD all night.
-12 And when Samuel rose early to meet Saul in the morning, it was told to Samuel, saying, "Saul came to Carmel, and behold, he set himself up a place, then has gone about and passed on and gone down to Gilgal."
+12 And when Samuel rose early to meet Saul in the morning, it was told to Samuel, saying, "Saul came to Carmel, and behold, he set himself up a place, then has turned around and passed on and gone down to Gilgal."
 13 And Samuel came to Saul.
 And Saul said to him, "Blessed are you of the LORD.
 I have performed the commandment of the LORD."
 14 And Samuel said, "What then does this bleating of the sheep in my ears and the lowing of the oxen which I hear mean?"
 15 And Saul said, "They have brought them from the Amalekites, for the people spared the best of the sheep and of the oxen to sacrifice to the LORD your God, and the rest we have utterly destroyed."
 16 Then Samuel said to Saul, "Stay, and I will tell you what the LORD has said to me this night."
 And he said to him, "Say on."

 17 And Samuel said, "When you were little in your own sight, were you not made the head of the tribes of Israel and the LORD anointed you king over Israel?
 18 And the LORD sent you on a journey and said, 'Go, and utterly destroy the sinners the Amalekites and fight against them until they are consumed.'
-19 Why then did you not obey the voice of the LORD, but flew upon the spoil and did evil in the sight of the LORD?"
+19 Why then did you not obey the voice of the LORD, but flew upon the plunder and did evil in the sight of the LORD?"

 20 And Saul said to Samuel, "Indeed, I have obeyed the voice of the LORD.
 I have gone the way which the LORD sent me, and I have brought Agag the king of Amalek and utterly destroyed the Amalekites.
-21 But the people took of the spoil, sheep and oxen, the chief of the things which should have been utterly destroyed, to sacrifice to the LORD your God in Gilgal."
+21 But the people took some of the plunder, sheep and oxen, the chief of the things which should have been utterly destroyed, to sacrifice to the LORD your God in Gilgal."

 22 And Samuel said, "Has the LORD as great delight in burnt-offerings and sacrifices as in obeying the voice of the LORD?
 Behold, to obey is better than sacrifice and to listen than the fat of rams.